gameflip/gfapi/docs/SteamBulk.md

 Create offer

 Specify list of items in seller's inventory.
-Optionally, specify listing_status as either "ready" (default) or "onsale".
 If item price and market_hash_name not specified, listing goes to 'draft'.

 ```http